 All of the above metrics helps us see the targeted behavior in the right light.
 In other words, such precision metrics provide a level of information dramatically superior to typical nonstandard linear graphs (NSLG) and their reliance on vague words (e.g., moderately increasing trend) instead of numeric metrics (e.g., x2.0 celeration).
 Would you rather have words or numbers to detail your data?

 An analytic uses metrics to produce insight, prediction, and a deeper understanding of the data.
 In other words, the process of using data relationships to improve decision making and obtain new understanding of behavior falls in the domain of analytic.

 An analytic from Chartlytics answers the questions, “Did an instructional program lead to better work productivity” or “What intervention program best helped my student learn to read?”
 Large scale analytics show what programs work best to rapidly teach student complex math and how many change interventions does it take to turn around struggling students.

-As we describe the Chartlytics suite in greater detail, we will move into explaining the Manager’s Dashboard and the Supervisor’s Dashboard.
+As we describe the Chartlytics platform in greater detail, we will move into explaining the Manager’s Dashboard and the Supervisor’s Dashboard.
 But for now, know that both informative metrics and forward looking analytics help Managers and Supervisors see patterns and the big picture of the targeted behavior.